awsdocs/aws-control-tower-guide/doc_source/January-June-2020.md

 AWS Control Tower now supports single\-step account provisioning through the AWS Control Tower console\.
 This feature allows you to provision new accounts from within the AWS Control Tower console\.

 To use the simplified form, navigate to **Account Factory** in the AWS Control Tower console and then choose **Quick account provisioning**\.
-AWS Control Tower assigns the same email address to the provisioned account and to the single sign\-on \(SSO\) user that is created for the account\.
+AWS Control Tower assigns the same email address to the provisioned account and to the single sign\-on \(AWS SSO\) user that is created for the account\.
 If you require these two email addresses to be different, you must provision your account through AWS Service Catalog\.

 Update accounts that you create through quick account provisioning by using AWS Service Catalog and the AWS Control Tower account factory, just like updates to any other account\.

 **Note**
 In April 2020, the **Quick account provisioning** capability was renamed to **Enroll account**\.
-It now permits enrollment of existing AWS accounts as well as creation of new accounts\.
+In June 2022, the ability to create and update accounts in the AWS Control Tower console was separated from the ability to enroll AWS accounts\.
 For more information, see [Enroll an existing account](quick-account-provisioning.md)\.

 ## AWS Control Tower decommissioning tool<a name="Decommissioning-tool"></a>